yeoman/yeoman.io/app/authoring/running-context.md

 ## Where to go from here?

-Now that you know a bit more about the running context of yeoman you could continue by reading [user interactions](/authoring/user-interactions.html).
+Now that you know a bit more about the running context of yeoman, you can continue by reading [user interactions](/authoring/user-interactions.html).